Omycron83/Notes/ML/Transformers.md

 # History
 The central attention mechanism was first used in [[RNN|RNNs]] in order to combat the problem of information loss in long sequences.
 It weighs the previous states according to **learned** measure of relevance.
 This has first been implemented by Bahdanau et al (2014).
-It was then combined with embedding and self-attention to get rid of the RNN-component altogether, which then formed the original transformer in Vitya et al (2017), after decomposable attention had been proven successful in 2016 when used in combination with a feedforward network.
+It was then combined with embedding and self-attention to get rid of the RNN-component altogether, which then formed the original transformer in Vaswani et al (2017), after decomposable attention had been proven successful in 2016 when used in combination with a feedforward network.
 Convergence problems with the architecture where then mitigated by Xiong et al (2020) using layer normalization before multiheaded attention.
 # Intuition:
 They achieve their success in part due to their parallelizability in sequence modelling tasks compared to previous state-of-the-art algorithms, which enables large scaling and model sizes.
 [[RNN]]s, [[LSTM]]s and [[GRU]]s only effectively have access to a certain reference window of previous datapoints in time or outputs previously generated, where LSTMs and GRUs improve on RNNs by elongating that window.
 Transformers on the other hand can theoretically use all the previous datapoints and outputs, which it can do effectively by learning and then only focusing on the information currently relevant, which is done through **attention**.

-# The Vitya-Transformer:
+# The Vaswani-Transformer:
 In general, inputs (usually words) are initially converted into real valued vectors using a lookup table in a process called **input embedding**.
 To those vectors, positional information (encoded through a vector of a function taking the position as an input) is then injected by adding it to the embedding in a process called **positional encoding**.
 Then, this positional encoding is fed into an **encoder layer** that maps a sequence to an abstract continuous representation which is supposed to hold the learned information of the entire sequence.
 This contains a multi-headed attention mechanism as well as a regular [[Neural Network]].
 There are residual connections between each of the submodules followed by a layer normalization.